 CT v.
 Jose Morales: Missing Daughter, Murdered Mother Trial

-On December 2, 2019, Holloway’s boss called the police for a welfare check after she didn’t show up to the daycare she worked at, an arrest affidavit states.
+On December 2, 2019, Holloway’s boss called the police for a welfare check after she didn’t show up to the daycare where she worked, according to investigators.
 Later that day, her family reported her missing.
 When police contacted Morales, he denied involvement, but police noted that his story kept changing.
 Eventually, officers forced entry into Holloway’s home and found her nude, beaten body in the bathtub.
 The couple’s 1-year-old daughter was gone.

 During a police interview, Morales admitted to using PCP throughout the weekend and claimed not to remember being at Holloway’s home that weekend, even though neighbors reportedly saw him.
 Investigators said Morales did place a 911 call from his phone at 1:52 a.m. on Dec.
 1, which captured him repeating an address while a woman can be heard saying, “Stop, hang up.
 Who are you calling?”

-Investigators found DNA and forensic evidence that they say points to Morales’ guilt, including:
+Investigators found DNA and forensic evidence that they said pointed to Morales’ guilt, including:

-• a trash bag with Holloway’s blood in his trunk
+• Trash bag with Holloway’s blood in his trunk

 • Morales’ hair in Holloway’s hands